awslabs/amazon-sns-java-extended-client-lib/README.md

         final String QUEUE_NAME = "extended-client-queue";
         final Regions region = Regions.DEFAULT_REGION;

-        //Message threshold control the maximum message size that will be allowed to be published
+        //Message threshold controls the maximum message size that will be allowed to be published
         //through SNS using the extended client.
 Payload of messages exceeding this value will be stored in
         //S3.
 The default value of this parameter is 256 KB which is the maximum message size in SNS (and SQS). final int EXTENDED_STORAGE_MESSAGE_SIZE_THRESHOLD = 32;